A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Architecture, Developments, and Tools of the Metaverse

 \item \textit{Digital twin} enables some virtual worlds within the Metaverse to be modeled after the physical world in real-time.
-This is accomplished through modeling and data fusion \cite{liu2018role}.
-Digital twin adds to the realism of the Metaverse and facilitates new dimensions of services and social interaction.
-For example, Nividia Omniverse\footnote{\url{https://blogs.nvidia.com/blog/2021/04/13/nvidia-bmw-factory-future/}} allows BMW to blend its physical automotive factories and VR, AI, and robotics to improve its industrial precision and flexibility, which finally increases BMW's planning efficiency by around 30 percent.

-\item \textit{Artificial Intelligence (AI)} can be leveraged to incorporate intelligence into the Metaverse for improved user experience, e.g., for efficient object rendering, intelligent chatbots, and UGC.
-For example, the MetaHuman project\footnote{\url{https://www.unrealengine.com/en-US/digital-humans}} by EpicGames utilizes AI to generate life-like digital characters quickly.
+This is accomplished through modeling and data fusion \cite{liu2018role,khan2022federated}.
+DT adds to the realism of the Metaverse and facilitates new dimensions of services and social interaction~\cite{bellavista2022digital}.
+For example, Nvidia Omniverse\footnote{\url{https://blogs.nvidia.com/blog/2021/04/13/nvidia-bmw-factory-future/}} allows BMW to blend its physical automotive factories and VR, AI, and robotics to improve its industrial precision and flexibility, which finally increases BMW's planning efficiency by around 30 percent. \item \textit{Artificial Intelligence (AI)} can be leveraged to incorporate intelligence into the Metaverse for improved user experience, e.g., for efficient 3D object rendering, cognitive avatars, and AIGC.
+For example, the MetaHuman project\footnote{\url{https://www.unrealengine.com/en-US/digital-humans}} by EpicGames utilizes machine learning (ML) to generate life-like digital characters quickly.
 The generated characters may be deployed by VSPs as conversational virtual assistants to populate the Metaverse.
-A comprehensive review of AI models and applications are discussed in \cite{huynh2022artificial}.
+A comprehensive review of AI training and inference in the Metaverse is presented in \cite{huynh2022artificial}.

-\item \textit{Economy} governs incentives and content creation, UGC trading, and service provision to support all aspects of the Metaverse ecosystem.
-For example, VSP can pay a price to SSP in exchange for data streams to synchronize the virtual and physical world \cite{han2021dynamic}.
-The computing resources can also be purchased from cloud services \cite{ng2021unified} to support resource-constrained users.
-Moreover, the economic system is the driving engine that incentivizes the continued development of digital assets and digital IDs for the sustainable development of the Metaverse.
+\item \textit{Economy} governs incentives and content creation, UGC trading, and service provisioning to support all aspects of the Metaverse ecosystem.
+For example, VSP can pay the price to SSP in exchange for data streams to synchronize the virtual and physical world \cite{han2022dynamic}.
+Metaverse service providers can also purchase computing resources from cloud services \cite{ng2022unified} to support resource-constrained users.
+Moreover, the economic system is the driving engine that incentivizes the sustainable development of digital assets and DIDs for the sustainable development of the Metaverse.